Lingua Franca

 Pig or Piggish Def.: See Chazer

-Pregnant Def.: limited or no leverage in a negotiation because the party has already made a significant (and usually irrevocable) commitment to the deal.
+Pregnant Def.: (Origin of usage unknown) limited or no leverage in a negotiation because the party has already made a significant (and usually irrevocable) commitment to the deal.

 Pre-negotiated Def.: “Take it or leave it” on the first draft of a deal or round of discussions.

-Quote Def.: Current salary history in the entertainment business.
-Frequently by the reps giving the quote as the starting point or “floor” of negotiations.
-Likewise, reps for the employer can justify giving a certain amount of compensation because the employee has precedent for such fees.
+Quote Def.: (Origin of usage unknown) Current salary history in the entertainment business.
+Frequently used by the Rep giving the quote as the starting point or floor of negotiations.
+Likewise, Reps for the employer can justify giving a certain amount of compensation because the employee has precedent for such fees.
 Quotes sometimes apply to non-monetary deal points such as engagement of an assistant, size of a dressing room, etc. Usage: “What’s your client’s quote for writing similar work?”
+See No-quote.

-Rep Def.: Agent, lawyer, manager representing a principal.
+Rep Def.: Agent, lawyer, manager or other individual representing a principal.

 “Talk Tachlis” Def.: (Yiddish/English Derivative) “Let’s get to the bottom of this”